-I am an experienced industry professional or believe I already posess sufficient transferrable skills.
+I am an experienced industry professional and already have transferrable skills.
 Do I have to participate in CaRST?

 I am starting a PhD program and already posses a Masters of Philosophy degree.
 Can I get a reduction in the amount of CaRST hours required?

 No, CaRST hours may not be reduced.
 Professional development is an important part of your research training and all PhD students are required to undertake the same number of hours, 120 hours, regardless of their backgrounds, prior learning, or past experiences.

 I am exempt but would like to participate in CaRST.
 Can I?

 Exempt students are encouraged to attend workshops and events provided by CaRST but are not required to achieve a minimum number of training hours or track your training activities.
 If you would like to enrol in the full CaRST program, you would need to contact firstname.lastname@example.org before your CCSP is submitted.

 When you enrol as a HDR student in one of the degrees required to undertake CaRST, you are automatically enrolled and participating in CaRST.
 There is no further action required from you to enrol in the program.

 Your participation in CaRST begins when you commence candidature and extends throughout the entire candidature term.
 There is no set curriculum, you have the freedom to select training activities that you see as valuable for your professional development.